 The departure, however, comes at a time of broader reorganization at SPX, which has R$ 54.7 billion under management.
 According to information obtained by NeoFeed , the asset manager had been discussing a structural review of its multi-market funds after a period of weaker performance, which reignited internal debate about governance, risk allocation, and the degree of autonomy of managers.

-The central point of this reorganization would have been the creation of a CIO role, designed to strengthen aggregate control of the funds, reduce dispersion among the portfolios , and bring more discipline to risk allocation.
+The central point of this reorganization would have been the creation of a chief investment officer (CIO) role, designed to strengthen aggregate control of the funds, reduce dispersion among the portfolios , and bring more discipline to risk allocation.
 Castro was considered for this role, but the discussion stalled due to a disagreement over the design of the new structure.

-The second proposal was the winning one, and Castro reportedly did not accept this design and decided to leave the asset management firm.
-With his departure, Bruno Pandolfi, one of the founders of SPX, is expected to assume the new role of CIO and take on a central role in the reorganization of the multi-market funds.
+The second proposal was the winning one, and Castro reportedly did not accept this design, hence his decision to leave the asset management firm.
+With his departure, Bruno Pandolfi, one of the founders of SPX, is expected to assume the new role of CIO and play a central part in the reorganization of the multi-market funds .

 Pandolfi's mission will be to rethink textbooks , review which strategies still make sense, redistribute risk, and bring managers closer to a more coordinated dynamic.